 Study 3 (Partner A)

-Run your main study, with a Custom Whitelist added containing the IDs of your "Partner A"s.
+Run your main study, with a Custom Allowlist added containing the IDs of your "Partner A"s.

 Study 4 (Partner B)

-Run your main study, with a Custom Whitelist added containing the IDs of your "Partner B"s.
+Run your main study, with a Custom Allowlist added containing the IDs of your "Partner B"s.

 If you have any questions regarding running couples studies, or any other dyadic studies, please feel free to contact our support team, and we'll be there to help.